volodymyrhudyma/blog/content/blog/13-most-used-utility-types-in-typescript.md

 type UserMangerInstanceType = InstanceType<typeof UserManager>;
 ```

-Most probably, you wouldn't do this, since you can just use the **UserManager** type:
+You probably wouldn't do this, since you can just use the **UserManager** type:

 ```typescript
 class UserManager {